 Discover a world of great dental care at dental clinics in Mazatlan.
 This colonial city on the coast offers a rich history, giving you both culture and beach life – the best of both worlds.

 To the west of Machado Square is the Cannobio Portals, a beautiful old building that was once home to the ‘Fountain of Eternal Youth’.
 This building was a pharmacy at one time, where a liquor was produced containing properties said to restore lost youth.
 Needless to say, it amassed its inventor, Mr. Cannobio, a huge fortune.
 After that, the building was used by a number of businesses, including the Bank of London and Mexico, before renovation restored it to its original structure, complete with a museum, galleries and a restaurant.

 In the middle of the old city is the Mazatlan Cathedral, a beautiful old church that was finished in 1899, and considered to be one of the loveliest in northwest Mexico.
 The outside of the church has two Gothic towers, and the altars inside are embellished in a Baroque style with French crystal candelabra.
-The piece de resistance is a remarkable pipe organ, built in France by Aristides Cavaillie, and believed to have first been played on 17 May, 1899.
+The piece de resistance is a remarkable pipe organ, built in France by Aristides Cavaillie, and believed to have first been played in 1899.

 The city is a joy to stroll around in, and this is only a small part of it.
 Monuments, beaches, natural attractions and a little further afield there are picturesque Pueblos Magicos (Magic Towns) to explore.